So your marriage is in trouble.

 For me (and I hope, for all decent people in the world) the single most unquestionable reason for ending a marriage or any relationship is abuse.

-Whether physical or mental, abuse of any kind should never be tolerated.
+Whether physical or mental, abuse in a marriage should never be tolerated.
 Not only is it hugely damaging to the partner enduring it, it affects everyone else in their life as well: friends, family, and most crucially, children.
 Allowing your children to grow up witnessing the abuse of one parent by another is inexcusable.

 No matter how much you’re hurting or how scared you are to leave, it’s impossible to overstate the importance of taking yourself and your children out of that environment.
 Not only is it dangerous to all involved, but the tragic reality is that children learn by their parents’ example, and abuse is no exception.
 Keeping your children exposed to cruelty and violence will teach them to use those behaviours against others, and leave them with very little opportunity to live a happy adult life.